fayaz2908-gif/VAR-ANALYSIS/README.md

 - **Data Visualization:** Plotting return distributions and risk thresholds using `Matplotlib`.

 ## Internship Recognition
-[cite_start]During this project at Indian Bank, I was recognized by the Assistant General Manager (HRD) for demonstrating **enthusiasm, leadership, self-discipline, and self-motivation**[cite: 9, 13].
+During this project at Indian Bank, I was recognized by the Assistant General Manager (HRD) for demonstrating **enthusiasm, leadership, self-discipline, and self-motivation**.